OSToontown/Toontown-Infinite/README.md

 To get the source running you need to install the [Panda3D](https://github.com/NormalNed/Toontown-Infinite/blob/master/Panda3D-1.11.0.exe) located in this repo.

 ### Installing Pip Dependencies
 The next part is to get our Dependencies.
-To get them open a Command Prompt Window inside of the Toontown Stride folder and run
+To get them open a Command Prompt Window inside of the Toontown Infinite folder and run
 ```bash
 ppython -m pip install -r requirements.txt
 ```